 Tools: Canvas Files Giving students access to digital files is important for online courses and can add value to in-person teaching as well.
 Powerpoints, PDFs, spreadsheets and more can be used to present content to your students as effectively as possible.
 The built-in tools in Canvas make sharing files with your students easy and simple […]

-Tools: SpeedGrader Library Occasionally, you might find yourself repeating the same feedback again and again when reviewing multiple students’ submissions for an assignment.
-Canvas has recently launched a Comment Library in SpeedGrader to help with this problem.
-You can now add frequently used comments into the SpeedGrader Library and then insert them into the grading […]
+Occasionally, you might find yourself repeating the same feedback again and again when reviewing multiple students’ submissions for an assignment.
+Canvas has a Comment Library in SpeedGrader to help with this problem.
+You can add frequently used comments to the SpeedGrader Library and then insert them into the grading comments box for multiple students or […]

 Tools: Canvas Quizzes Many instructors new to teaching online count on the assessments traditionally used in a face-to-face course.
 That could mean uploading or sending tests as a Word document or PDF to students.
 Students would then need to download that document, complete the assessment, and then reupload it with their answers, which the instructor […]